 Although all licensed attorneys are qualified to represent clients before the IRS, business owners should consult a skilled attorney with experience in business taxes for professional business tax and accounting help.

 Double-entry accounting is strongly recommended for anything more than the simplest, basic business operations.
 Why?
 The comprehensive view makes it easier to identify profit and loss.
 Double-entry also provides essential information for financial statements, which makes financial reporting smoother, gives you a complete view of your finances, and helps you make better financial decisions about the future of your business.
-It is easier for bookkeepers to find errors, identify fraud, and correct problems quickly in accounts payable, too.
+It is easier for expert bookkeepers to find errors, identify fraud, and correct problems quickly in accounts payable, too.

 Need Tax Help?
 Contact the Experts.